Accurately predicts ovulation1

 Proven method of detecting peak fertility

 Variation exists with regard to total menstrual cycle duration between and among women, and such variation appears to result from changes in the early, follicular phase of the cycle.3 Because of these differences in follicular phase length, the day of the LH surge varies from woman to woman and from cycle to cycle, making it challenging to accurately detect the timing of peak fertility.
-Indeed, in nearly half of women aged 18-40 years, cycle lengths vary by 7 days or more.4
+Typically, menstrual cycle length can range anywhere between 23 and 35 days, with 52% of cycles varying by five days or more.4

 Digital read, for greater accuracy

 Reading the results of traditional line tests can be difficult for users, this was demonstrated in a study that showed as many as one in four women misread the result from a traditional ovulation test.5 Digital results take away this potential human error and data shows that when compared to traditional line tests, the Clearblue® Digital Ovulation Test is more accurately read by consumers.5

 No LH surge detected – the woman should continue to test the following day.

 LH surge detected – this is the most fertile time of the woman’s cycle.
 If she has intercourse within the next 48 hours, it will maximize her chance of becoming pregnant.